nyuoss/leafeon-google-suite-tasks/README.md

 ## CircleCI
 This repository uses [CircleCI](https://circleci.com/) for continuous integration.
 CircleCI will automatically set up python with PDM, install default and development dependencies, run tests with pytest, perform static analysis with flake8, and apply black formatting.
+It deploys the backend to Heroku and the frontend to an AWS s3 bucket.
 To modify these build steps, check the configuration in the `.circleci/config.yml` file.

 ## Directory Structure

 - `source/`: Contains the main source code.
   - `main.py`: Entry point of the application.
+  - `comments_component/`: Contains the component that handles comments.
+    - `comments.py`: Contains the backend functionality for comments (api calls).
+  - `tasks_component/`: Contains the component that handles tasks.
+    - `tasks.py`: Contains the backend functionality for tasks (api calls).
-  - `component/`: Contains an example component.
+  - `frontend/`: Contains the React frontend files
-    - `component.py`: Contains an example function `add`.
+    - `frontend/components`: Contains the components used in UI
+    - `frontend/GoogleDocsProvider.js`: Context file for React.
+Backend (Flask) endpoints are called from here.
   - `tests/`: Contains test cases, including a test of component.py.

 ## Usage